 Children who are around age:

-- 4 to 8 start in the Foundations course which is the Grammar stage of classical education.
-Foundations costs approximately $14 per week for 24 weeks, plus $135 plus a faculty fee.
-See link for extra information on cost.
+- 4 to 8 start in the Foundations course, which is the Grammar stage of classical education.
+Foundations cost approximately $14 per week for 24 weeks, plus $135 plus a faculty fee.
+See the link for extra information on cost.
 You also have the option of purchasing the workbook link on Amazon for Foundations.

-- 9 to 12 do the Essentials course which is the Dialectic stage.
-Essentials costs approximately $14 per week for 24 weeks, plus $105 plus a faculty fee.
-See link for extra information on cost.
+- 9 to 12 do the Essentials course, which is the Dialectic stage.
+Essentials cost approximately $14 per week for 24 weeks, plus $105 plus a faculty fee.
+See the link for extra information on cost.

-- 12+ do the Challenge course which is the Rhetoric stage.
+- 12+ do the Challenge course, which is the Rhetoric stage.
 Challenge costs approximately $1,279 each year for 30 weeks, plus $175 plus a faculty fee.
-See link for extra information on cost.
+See the link for extra information on cost.

-If you plan on doing the course internationally or you are a missionary family, check out their International homeschooling page here as CC tries to accommodate missionary families who want to study their educational programs.
+If you plan to do the course internationally or are a missionary family, check out their International homeschooling page here as CC tries to accommodate missionary families who want to study their educational programs.